k-Connectivity in Random Key Graphs with Unreliable Links: Conclusion

-In this paper, we study the $k$-connectivity of secure wireless sensor networks (WSNs) under an on/off channel model.
-In particular, we derive zero-one laws for the properties that i) WSN is securely $k$-connected and ii) each sensor node is securely connected to at least $k-1$ other sensors.
-The established zero-one laws are shown to improve the existing results on the $k$-connectivity of random key graphs as well as on the $1$-connectivity of the random key graphs when they are intersected with Erd\H{o}s-R\'enyi graphs.
+We investigate random key graph with unreliable links which amounts to the intersection of random key graphs with Erd\H{o}s-R\'enyi graphs.
+We derive zero-one laws for $k$-connectivity and minimum node degree being at lest $k$.
+These zero-one laws are shown to improve the existing results on $1$-connectivity of random key graphs with unreliable links as well as $k$-connectivity of random key graphs.

-A possible extension of our work would be to consider a more realistic communication model than the on/off channel model.
-One possible candidate is the so-called {\em disk model} \cite{citeulike:505396, penrose} where nodes are distributed over a bounded region of a euclidian plane, and two nodes have a communication link in between if they are within a certain distance (usually referred to as the transmission range) of each other; when nodes are distributed independently and uniformly over this region, the induced random graph is usually referred to as the {\em random geometric graph} \cite{citeulike:505396, penrose}.
-However, as discussed in \cite{yagan_onoff}, the connectivity analysis of such a model (i.e., one obtained by intersecting a random key graph with a random geometric graph) is likely to be challenging and only partial results have been established so far.
+An extension of our work would be to consider a different unreliability model than the independent on/off model used here.
+One possible candidate is the so-called {\em disk model} \cite{penrose} where two nodes have to be within a certain distance to each other to have a link in between; this induces a {\em random geometric graph}.
+Intersection of random key graphs with random geometric graphs has already received some interest \cite{RybarczykGeom,KrishnanGaneshManjunath}, but the model is proven to be difficult to analyze with results obtained thus far for its connectivity \cite{ZhaoAllerton,ISIT_RKGRGG,Krzywdzi}, not for $k$-connectivity.